splunk/splunk-connect-for-syslog/docs/pluggable_modules.md

 # Pluggable modules guide:

-SC4s Lite pluggable modules are predefined modules that you can enable or disable by modifying your own config.yaml file.
-This yaml file contains a list of add-ons.
+SC4S Lite pluggable modules are predefined modules that you can enable or disable by modifying your own config file.
+This yaml file contains a list of add-ons. ons.
 See the example and list of available pluggable modules in ([config.yaml reference file](https://github.com/splunk/splunk-connect-for-syslog/blob/main/package/lite/etc/config.yaml)) for more information.
-Once you update config.yaml you mount it to the docker container and override /etc/syslog-ng/config.yaml.
+Once you update own config.yaml you need mount it to the docker container and override /etc/syslog-ng/config.yaml.

 ## Install SC4S Lite using docker-compose: